Academic Advising Options During The Academic Year

 - Students can schedule 10-15 minute appointments with peer advisors and can do so up to 1 hour before the peer advisor is available on Starfish.

 - Appointment options include Microsoft Teams video call or a phone call.

 Scheduled 30-minute appointments should be utilized for topics such as 4-year planning, major exploration, course planning, academic concerns, and questions that may take longer than 15 minutes.

 Email your advisor with quick, yes or no questions and be sure to use your @wisc.edu email account and include your campus ID number.

 How do I prepare for an advising appointment?

 The advisors in the BBA Advising Center want to make the most of the time they spend with you during your advising appointment.
 Here are some tips to help with this:

 - When possible, anticipate your advising needs by scheduling an appointment early.
-This will allow you to get your questions answered prior to heavy traffic periods, reducing your wait time for an appointment or drop-in advising.
+This will allow you to get your questions answered prior to heavy traffic periods, reducing your wait time for an appointment.